AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-theme-colors.md

       theme-sys-elevation-surface-error10: var(--theme-ref-elevation-surface-error10-dark)
     ```

-##:material-home-floor-3: M3 Mapping to HA/Material 2 color names
+##:material-home-floor-3: Material 3 Mapping to HA/Material 2 color names

 Home Assistant uses both Material and dedicated CSS variables to define the used colors.

-HAM3 maps the M3 colors to these colors.
+HAM3 maps the Material 3 colors to these colors.
 This way, Home Assistant just works with these themes.

 Some examples of these color mappings are: